Key Takeaways

 How Federal Regulations Assign Responsibility

-The Federal Motor Carrier Safety Regulations (FMCSRs), codified at 49 C.F.R.
-Parts 390–399, do not merely set aspirational safety standards—they assign specific, enforceable duties to each party in the freight chain.
-Violations of these regulations are strong evidence of negligence, and in many jurisdictions they establish negligence per se, meaning the plaintiff does not need to separately prove what a reasonable carrier would have done because the regulation itself defines the standard of care.
+The Federal Motor Carrier Safety Regulations, codified at 49 C.F.R.
+Parts 390-399, do not merely set aspirational safety standards; they assign specific, enforceable duties across the freight chain.
+Violations of these regulations are strong evidence of negligence, and in some claims they may support negligence-per-se arguments because the regulation helps define the standard of care.

 Part 391 governs driver qualifications, requiring carriers to verify driving records, administer drug and alcohol testing, and disqualify drivers who do not meet safety standards.
 Part 395 sets hours-of-service limits, requiring carriers to ensure that drivers do not exceed maximum driving times.
-Part 396 establishes equipment inspection, repair, and maintenance requirements—carriers must maintain their trucks in safe operating condition and document that maintenance.
+Part 396 establishes equipment inspection, repair, and maintenance requirements; carriers must maintain their trucks in safe operating condition and document that maintenance.
 Part 392 addresses driving rules, including prohibitions on distracted and impaired driving.
-When a carrier violates these regulations and an accident results, the carrier's negligence is established through the regulatory violation itself—a powerful legal framework that goes beyond common-law negligence by demonstrating that the carrier failed to meet specific, congressionally mandated safety standards designed to protect the traveling public.
+When a carrier violates these regulations and an accident results, the violation can supply a focused liability theory that goes beyond generic "careless driving" allegations.

 Vicarious Liability and the "Statutory Employer" Doctrine

 The law pushes back against this strategy through multiple legal doctrines.
-Under the statutory employer doctrine established in federal law, a motor carrier that holds operating authority is responsible for the conduct of drivers operating under that authority—regardless of how the carrier classifies them contractually.
+Under the FMCSA's leasing regulations at 49 C.F.R. § 376.12, a motor carrier that accepts a lease of equipment must assume "exclusive possession, control, and use" of the vehicle — and with that control comes responsibility.
 Courts also apply control-based tests that look past the label on the contract to the actual relationship between the parties.
-If the carrier controls routes, schedules, and methods of operation, the driver is functionally an employee regardless of what the contract says.
+If the carrier controls routes, schedules, dispatch, equipment, and methods of operation, the driver may be treated as operating for the carrier regardless of the independent-contractor label.

 The motor carrier's operating authority is its most valuable business asset, and the law holds that the legal responsibilities attached to that authority cannot be contracted away by calling drivers "independent contractors."
 If the truck displayed the carrier's name and DOT number, operated under its authority, and hauled loads arranged through its dispatch, the carrier is typically liable regardless of how it classified the driver.